vTv Therapeutics Announces 2022 Fourth Quarter and Full Year Financial Results and Provides Corporate Update

 Biotech industry veteran Elizabeth Keiley appointed Executive Vice President and General Counsel

-/EIN News/ -- HIGH POINT, N.C., March 06, 2023 (GLOBE NEWSWIRE) -- vTv Therapeutics Inc. (Nasdaq: VTVT), a clinical stage biopharmaceutical company focused on the development of an adjunctive therapy to insulin for the treatment of Type 1 diabetes, today reported financial results for the fourth quarter and year ended December 31, 2022, and provided an update on recent corporate developments.
+HIGH POINT, N.C., March 06, 2023 (GLOBE NEWSWIRE) -- vTv Therapeutics Inc. VTVT, a clinical stage biopharmaceutical company focused on the development of an adjunctive therapy to insulin for the treatment of Type 1 diabetes, today reported financial results for the fourth quarter and year ended December 31, 2022, and provided an update on recent corporate developments.

 "We have made a great deal of progress since I joined vTv early in the second half of 2022," said Paul Sekhri, Chief Executive Officer of vTv.
 "We have significantly strengthened our executive team through key appointments, and importantly continued moving the TTP399 program ahead, bringing us closer to initiation of the first of two Phase 3 studies, for which we expect to commence launch activities in the second half of 2023.
 TTP399's Breakthrough Therapy Designation has afforded us the opportunity to engage closely with the FDA as we work to finalize the study protocols for the upcoming pivotal trials.
 We remain intently focused on the development and potential commercialization of TTP399, and look forward to sharing details of our continued advancement."